two-torial/two-torial/docs/games/bemani/sdvx/5_vivid-wave/setup.md

 ### Configuring for a Local Network

 !!! tip ""

-	For our local network configuration example, on a single line in the `.bat` file we're going to type `spice.exe -ea -w` and save the file.
+	For our local network configuration example, on a single line in the `.bat` file we're going to type `spice64.exe -ea -w` and save the file.

 	What do these different parameters do?